NancyFx/Nancy.Vagrant/README.md

 There's a few steps here, but it's very very straightforward.
 All commands that you have to type are in quotes - but don't type the quotes :-)

 1. Either clone this repository locally, or manually grab the vagrantfile and bootstrap.sh from the folder representing the version of Mono you want to test on.
-2. Drop to a command prompt - we'd recomment using something like [Console2](http://sourceforge.net/projects/console/) if you're going to do a lot of command line work.
+2. Drop to a command prompt - we'd recommend using something like [Console2](http://sourceforge.net/projects/console/) if you're going to do a lot of command line work.
-3. Switch to the directory containing the vagrantfile and bootstrap.sh
+3. Switch to the directory containing the vagrant-file and bootstrap.sh
 4. Type `vagrant up`  - this will download a base virtual machine and set it up for you.
 It takes a few minutes, so go grab a beverage of your choosing.
 5. Once that's finished, clone (or copy) your Nancy repository into the same directory as the vagrantfile and bootstrap.sh.
 This directory is going to be shared between the host machine (your actual machine), and the virtual machine that you're going to be using to run the build.
 6. Type `vagrant ssh` - this will connect to the virtual machine and drop you to a Linux command prompt with some simple instructions.